saisurajreddy/Project-Norm/README.md

 # Project-Norm

-this is a java program that takes Relationship, no. of functional dependencies and we need scan all those functional dependencies line by line. output will be guessing regarding candidate key , first normal for, second normal form and third normal form was done.
+this is a java program that takes Relationship, no. of functional dependencies and scans all those functional dependencies line by line. output will be guessing regarding candidate key , first normal for, second normal form and third normal form was done.